 Fort Ebey State Park also contains some great camping amenities.
 The campground features some fantastic views, electric hookups, and primitive sites, so there is something for everyone no matter the RV camping experience that you are interested in.

-Like many islands in this part of Puget Sound, Fort Ebey is rather remote.
-But that’s one of the nice features of this park.
-Most people drive their rigs along Highway 20 to reach Fort Ebey State Park.
-It winds gently through some forests and small towns.
-Or, you can take the slightly more narrow, and much straighter, West Beach Road.
+Like many islands in this part of Puget Sound, Fort Ebey is a tad on the remote side, but the drive won't be too difficult.
+The WA-20 Highway runs to the east of the park which is the most popular way to access the park, but you can also take West Beach Road if you are coming from the north.
 This road cuts through some fairly thick forests and, in a couple of places, has a nice view of the Pacific coastline.

-Once you reach the park, there is lots of parking near the gun battery and the beach access point.
-The RV campsite is near the gun battery.
-Fort Ebey State Park is open from March 1 to October 31.
+Once you reach the park, there is lots of parking near the gun battery and beach access point if you aren't staying at the park.

 Fort Ebey State Park contains one campground that features RV sites perfect for you and your rig.
 The campground is known for its incredible views to Puget Sound and the Strait of Juan de Fuca, so get ready to take some fantastic photos.
 There are a total of 50 campsites in the Fort Ebey State Park Campground, all of which are suitable for RVs to use.

 The sites are on the smaller side and mostly back-in, but there are a couple that will be suitable for rigs up to 40 feet, as well as pull-through sites; however, they are usually the first to be reserved.
 If you want to stay in a site with electrical and water hookups, you are in luck because 11 of the 50 sites are equipped with these hookups.